bitcraftlab/p5.gui/README.md

 ## Usage

-See the examples for how to use it ...
+[Explore the examples](https://bitcraftlab.github.io/p5.gui) for how to use it ...

 ### Add Global Variables